 I want to wrap this up with a look at the Porter-Cable 698 Bench Top Router Table, since it is one of the most discussed tables out there.
 I am going to preface everything I type below with one thought: I am not a fan.

-The table costs around $170 typically, although this price has fluctuated between $120 - $250 over the last year.
+The table typically costs a couple hundred bucks.
 For that price you'd be much better off going with either of the less expensive Bosch tables.

 This table features the smallest work top at 20" x 17".
 The most disappointing aspect of this table is the split fence which requires independent adjustment.
 This is not only time consuming to adjust but can lead to work piece snags, which in the best case ruin a work piece and in the worst case is dangerous.